fallenfal/WasteNot/README.md

  While the project is ment to be run , each notebook individually, while running complex enviroments there is a posibility that the notebook would require more packages installed, or to run on specific enviroment (linux, Windows)

+ Also the project dosen't have a random seed generator, so multiple runs may have different results  because of the optuna function, wich searched the best params withing a certain runs, but different result should not have a big impact for example can be as variant as  0.366 to 0.377.

 ## Known Issues / Things I'd Improve

 - The recipe database is hardcoded in Python — ideally this should be in a CSV or database table that kitchen staff can update themselves without touching code